smcclab/smc-course/_deliverables/03-lens-performance.md

 - **presentation and communication** of your LENS artefact through performance materials

-As you can see the final performance and collaboration with other LENSers are important aspects of the assessment, so don't neglect these parts when developing your artefact.
+The final performance and collaboration with other LENSers are important aspects of the assessment, so don't neglect these parts when developing your artefact.